nelsonjchen/op-replay-clipper/README.md

 # 📽 Openpilot Replay Clipper

-Capture and develop short clips of [openpilot][op] routes with the openpilot UI included, with the route and seconds marker branded into the clip.
-Useful for posting replay clips with the UI including path and lane-lines in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else that takes video.
+Capture and develop short clips of [openpilot][op] with the openpilot UI (path, lane lines, modes, etc.) included, with the segment ID and seconds marker branded into the clip.
+Useful for posting clips in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else that takes video.

 Show the bad and the good of openpilot!
 Very useful for [making outstanding bug reports](https://github.com/commaai/openpilot/wiki/FAQ#how-do-i-report-a-bug) or [posting UI video in interesting situations on Twitter](https://twitter.com/yassineyousfi_/status/1590473942439198720)!